Martin Luther King Jr. Week

 Quotes on Display

 As an Ursinus tradition, when students return in January, the campus features prominent quotes by African American thinkers, writers, artists, scientists, and people of faith.
 This year, the Committee wanted to include more quotes by scientists, including NASA’s Ron McNair Jr., the astronaut who was killed in the Challenger disaster; and Katherine Johnson, the mathematician and scientist for NASA who was immortalized in Hidden Figures.
-Look also for new quotes by Toni Morrison, the late Congressman John Lewis, and, as of Wednesday, Vice-President Kamala Harris.
+In 2021 new quotes by Toni Morrison, the late Congressman John Lewis, and Vice-President Kamala Harris.